jeertmans/jinglebox/README.md

 a pre-built executable.
 The file is relatively large, but should run the app without any extra installation from yourself!

-Click on the icon corresponding to your OS to download the latest version of JingleBox:
+Click on the icon corresponding to your OS to download the latest version of JingleBox, as well as example jingles:

 <table>
   <tr>